OsagieDG/pomodoro-timer/README.md

 Note: The sound alerts currently only work for macOS.

+for macOS users
 Modify the file path of the setup_python_path function in the pomodoro.mojo file to enable the sound alert feature.

+for Linux users
+Comment out the call_alert function

 ### Steps before cloning this repo and running the program
 Follow the getting started guide on how to create a mojo project through